VA Disability Glossary – Key Terms Every Veteran Should Know

 -

-If you believe your condition is service-related—or if you’ve been denied or underrated—the team at Greene & Marusak can help you file a new claim, submit an appeal, or seek a rating increase.
-Our VA-accredited attorneys and representatives are committed to fighting for the compensation you’ve earned.
+If you believe your condition is service-related—or if you have been denied or underrated—the team at Greene & Marusak can help you file a new claim, submit an appeal, or seek a rating increase.
+Our VA-accredited attorneys and representatives are committed to fighting for the compensation you have earned.

 Give us a call at (844) 483-8737